dominicus75/no-framework-tutorial/11-page-menu.md

 interface FrontendRenderer extends RendererInterface {}
 ```

-By extending it we are saying that any class implementing the `FrontendRenderer` interface can be used where a `Renderer` is required.
-But not the other way around, because the `FrontendRenderer` can have more functionality as long as it still fulfills the `Renderer` interface.
+By extending it we are saying that any class implementing the `FrontendRenderer` interface can be used where a `RendererInterface` is required.
+But not the other way around, because the `FrontendRenderer` can have more functionality as long as it still fulfills the `RendererInterface` interface.

 Now of course we also need a class that implements the new interface.